LiAuto-DSR/GeoGramBench/README.md

 We adopt the <a href="https://github.com/agentica-project/rllm/tree/deepscaler" target="_blank">DeepScaler</a> framework for evaluation, which provides a convenient and efficient evaluating pipeline.

 ## Overview

 Geometric spatial reasoning forms the foundation of many applications in artificial intelligence, yet the ability of large language models (LLMs) to operate over geometric information expressed in procedural code remains underexplored.
-1. We address this gap by formalizing the <strong>Program-to-Geometry</strong> task, which challenges models to translate procedural drawing code into accurate and abstract geometric reasoning.
+1. We formalize the <strong>Program-to-Geometry</strong> translation task as a critical and underexplored capability for LLMs, encompassing not only the interpretation of procedural drawing code but also the downstream geometric reasoning it enables.
-2. To evaluate this capability, we present <strong>GeoGramBench</strong>, a benchmark of 500 carefully refined problems organized by a tailored three-level taxonomy that considers geometric complexity rather than traditional mathematical reasoning complexity.
+2. We present <strong>GeoGramBench</strong>, a rigorously curated benchmark of 500 geometry problems with explicit procedural code, organized by a three-level taxonomy that enables comprehensive and fine-grained assessment of Program-to-Geometry competence.
-3. Our comprehensive evaluation of 17 frontier LLMs reveals consistent and pronounced deficiencies: even the most advanced models achieve less than 50% accuracy at the highest abstraction level.
-These results highlight the unique challenges posed by program-driven spatial reasoning and establish GeoGramBench as a valuable resource for advancing research in symbolic-to-spatial geometric reasoning.
+3. We conduct an extensive evaluation of 17 models, providing accuracy metrics and detailed behavior analyses aligned with our research questions.
+Our results highlight persistent weaknesses in geometric program reasoning, establishing GeoGramBench as a novel evaluation axis and fostering future advancements in spatially-grounded, symbolically-rich model training and analysis.

 ## Datasets